From Hollywood Movie Sets to Halloween Home Decor – Carole Knaus Shares Her Tips for Success.

 “When I chat with Shopify, they tell me how nice it looks.
 I’m pleased with how things turned out, especially as it’s just a free theme that I’m using.
 I didn’t think I’d be able to create a nice website, so I think it’s a big accomplishment!”

-Eagle-eyed visitors to RetroMaggie will notice not only the sheer volume of designs on offer there but also the super-professional mockups that Carole uses for her product pictures.
+Her customers notice the sheer volume of designs on offer there and the super-professional mockups that Carole uses for her product pictures

 “A lot of the product pictures are Photoshop mockups.
 I purchase the blank templates on a variety of graphic platforms.
 Then I have someone help me make up the finished versions because my Photoshop skills aren’t the greatest – especially if I have to resize large volumes of photos.
 It’s pretty easy to find great design tools online these days.
 I’ve experimented with Canva, which works well.”